Nodeclipse/www.nodeclipse.org/updates/polyglot-maven-ide-pack/index.md

 Convert an existing Maven (m2e) project into Polyglot Maven via right-click on a project and `Configure > Convert to Maven Polyglot...`

-Edit `pom.xml` and see it instantly converted into `pom.xml` (so you can still enjoy extra informative tabs in m2e POM Editor) and changes applied to the project.
+Edit `pom.yaml` and see it instantly converted into `pom.xml` (so you can still enjoy extra informative tabs in m2e POM Editor) and changes applied to the project.

 Never read docs, software can guess your intentions and act in your best interests always.